 - 2. Grading.
 Only one of the externship credits per semester, including the summer term, is graded.
 All other externship credits earned in that same semester, including the summer term, are pass/fail credits. - H. Credits from clinical courses.
 A student permitted to enroll in a clinic course may earn a maximum of fifteen (15) credits (in all clinical courses combined) toward the total number of credit hours required to earn the J.D. degree. - 1.
 Ability to enroll.
 A student is permitted to enroll in clinic courses only with the permission of the Clinic Director.
 Subject to permission of the Clinical Director, a student may enroll for more credits in a clinic course than will be credited toward the number of credit hours required to earn the J.D. degree. - 2.
 Credit reduction.
 Credits given for externships as set forth in Rule 2-3 G shall reduce, credit for credit, allowable clinical course credits. - 3.
 Grading.
 All clinical course work is graded.
 The supervising attorney(s) for each student will assign the appropriate grade. - I. Transfer credits.
 Law school credits are eligible for transfer to Gonzaga Law School if the credit was earned at another law school fully accredited by the American Bar Association, or if the credit was earned at a law school outside of the United States if the Law School would have granted credit towards satisfaction of J.D. requirements if earned at the Law School.
 Only law school credits for which the student received a grade of "C" or better will be available for transfer to Gonzaga Law School.
 Transfer credits will not be considered in computing the student's grade point average or class rank. - 1.
 Transfer credits from courses taken prior to matriculation at Gonzaga Law School.
 No credit will be given for any courses taken at any educational institution prior to matriculation at Gonzaga Law School unless the Associate Dean for Academic Affairs approves those credits for transfer pursuant to this rule.
 In no event, may the Associate Dean approve for transfer to Gonzaga Law School more than a maximum of one third (1/3) of the credits needed for awarding the J.D. degree. - 2.
 Transfer credit for courses taken at another law school after matriculation at Gonzaga Law School.
 No credit will be given for courses taken at another law school after matriculation at Gonzaga Law School except as provided in subparagraphs (a) through (d) herein: - a.
 Associate Dean approval.
-For study in a program at a foreign law school with which Gonzaga Law School has a faculty-approved student exchange program, the student must receive approval from the faculty committee constituted to approve and monitor the foreign study in accordance with the American Bar Association rules for study abroad.
+For study in a program at a foreign law school with which Gonzaga Law School has a faculty-approved student exchange program, the student must obtain advance approval for the approved course of study from a foreign study academic advisor.
+This academic advisor must be the Associate Dean for Academic Affairs or the Associate Dean's faculty-member designee.